Some Robustness Properties of Label Cleaning: Surrogate consistency

 which satisfies $\xi_m \to 0$ as $m \to \infty$, because $\P(\kappa(X) > M) \to 0$ as $M \uparrow \infty$ and for any fixed $M$, $e_m(M) \to 0$ as $m$ grows.
 Corollary~\ref{corollary:always-consistent} then follows trivially by taking $\alpha = 0$.

 Theorem~\ref{thm:level-consistency-condition-number} is a somewhat gross result, as the identifiability conditions in Def.~\ref{def:feasible} are so weak.
-With a tighter connection between task loss $\tloss$ and surrogate $\sloss$, for example, making the naive majority vote~\eqref{eqn:naive-mv-aggregation} more likely to be correct (or at least correct enough for $\sloss$), we would expect stronger bounds.
-We do not pursue this here.
+With a tighter connection between task loss $\tloss$ and surrogate $\sloss$, for example, making the naive majority vote~\eqref{eqn:naive-mv-aggregation} more likely to be correct (or at least correct enough for $\sloss$), we would expect stronger bounds---e.g., when $\varphi$ is nearly consistent without aggregation, we may expect smaller inconsistency without aggregation should imply stronger bounds with majority vote in $m$.
+We do not pursue the details here.